szpajder/dumpvdl2/README.md

 memory.
 Whenever you make changes to the file, you have to restart the program in order for the changes to take effect.

-## Enriching log files with aircraft data
+## Enriching messages with aircraft data

 If compiled with SQLite3 support, dumpvdl2 can read aircraft data from SQLite3 database in a well-known Basestation format used in various plane tracking